chariotsolutions/aws-examples/README.md

   Examples of using Terraform modules and CDK custom constructs.

-* `service_control_policies`
+* `sandbox-policies`

-  The service control policies that we use for developer sandbox accounts.
+  IAM and service control policies for managing developer sandboxes.
 Referenced by [Building Developer Sandboxes on AWS](https://chariotsolutions.com/blog/post/building-developer-sandboxes-on-aws/).

 * `untagged_ec2_cleanup`